joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 graph database
 : a non-relational database type in which data is logically modeled as a network diagram (a mathematical graph) with nodes and edges

+metadata
+: information about data's structure and meaning; examples include column names and data types

 Postgres
 : nickname for PostgreSQL

 PostgreSQL
 : an advanced open-source RDBMS increasingly popular with software developers; freely available at [www.postgresql.org](https://www.postgresql.org)

+query
+: (v) to request specified data from a database
+: (n) a specification in code (e.g. SQL) of a request for data from a database

 relation
 : a data "table" that conforms to a few criteria mentioned in this chapter and further detailed in Chapter 2